Workspace Organization to Improve Well-being

 Additionally, the biophilic trend has been backed by a number of studies, so it’s not just “nature fever” that’s compelling companies to redesign their office space.
 For example, a recent study has shown that children who grow up in greener conditions experience up to 55% less risk of developing various mental disorders later in life.
 Having this in mind, giving biophilic design a chance for the sake of mental health is definitely worth it.

-Another thing to take into consideration when creating a pleasant environment for your employees is to make sure they receive as much natural light as possible.
+Another thing to take into consideration when creating a pleasant work environment for your employees is to make sure they receive as much natural light as possible.
 This, combined with the colour scheme throughout the office building, has a direct impact on the employees’ mood, and therefore productivity.
 Hence, go for extra-wide windows and fitting colours (both for walls and furniture).

 Activity-Based Working